iftikharalinaeem/tawwer_forum/plugins/WalkThrough/README.md

 	        ],
 	        [
 	            'element' => '#DiscussionForm',
-	            'intro' => 'This last step will appear on the post a new discussion page.
-It shows the discussion form by referencing the element by its ID', 'page' => 'post/discussion',
+	            'intro' => 'This last step will appear on the post a new discussion page.  ' .
+	            			'It shows the discussion form by referencing the element by its ID', 'page' => 'post/discussion',
 	        ]
 	    ]